akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice sat.
 Soft music seemed to float through the walls from another room, long sad reedy notes, hanging thin and solitary in the warm flickering light.

 For a long moment, the Queen said nothing.
 Then: “You are pale, child.
 Have you slept at all?”
-She leaned forward slightly, the firelight catching the gold thread of her sleeves.
+She leant forward slightly, the firelight catching the gold thread of her sleeves.

 Beatrice hesitated.
 The polite lie was on her tongue, but the Queen’s eyes were too sharp.
 “The nights are... long, Your Grace.
 Every shadow in the rafters wears a face I know.”